• Skip to primary navigation

 Jump to Recipe

-Make healthy fries with the same mouthwatering taste and texture as deep-fried french fries.
-These Air Fryer Fries are just as crisp and crunchy but with less fat and fewer calories.
-The whole family will love a healthy and delicious alternative to fast-food french fries.
+These Low Calorie Air Fryer Fries are just as crisp and crunchy as deep fried French fries, but with less fat and fewer calories.
+Everyone will love a healthy and delicious alternative to fast food!
+Oven baked instructions included!

 Jump to: